19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (f) finally, in payment of moneys in the order of priority specified in regulations made under section 77.

+[36/2002]

-(10) Notwithstanding section 80 of the Land Titles Act (Cap.
-157), where further withdrawals from the Fund are authorised by the Board when a charge constituted on an HDB flat under subsection (1) is subsisting, all such withdrawals shall rank in priority to any other claims over the HDB flat as if the withdrawals were made at the date of the constitution of that charge.
+(10) Notwithstanding section 80 of the Land Titles Act, where further withdrawals from the Fund are authorised by the Board when a charge constituted on an HDB flat under subsection (1) is subsisting, all such withdrawals shall rank in priority to any other claims over the HDB flat as if the withdrawals were made at the date of the constitution of that charge.

+[36/2002]

 (11) Any charge constituted under subsection (1) shall continue in force until all moneys secured by the charge —